antoniosimuncic/nodejs-iot-server/README.md

 2. **Get Devices** (GET `/devices`):
    - Returns a list of all registered devices, including their `mac_address`, `device_name`, `location`, and `last_active`.
-   - Possible to filter request by using id or device_id to specify wanted results.
+   - Possible to filter request by using device_id to specify wanted results.

 3. **Update an Existing Device** (PUT `/devices`):
    - Request body: